-The International Writing Program (IWP) conducts a unique fall residency program for established writers from outside the United States and a summer writing program for American and international high school students.
-During spring semester, IWP offers courses related to the program's general mission, including collaborative distance learning courses for writing students overseas.
-The program regularly offers massive open online courses (MOOCs) on literary topics.
+The International Writing Program (IWP) conducts a unique fall residency program for established writers from outside the United States, and a summer writing program for American and international high school students.
+During spring semester, IWP may offer courses related to the program's general mission, including collaborative distance learning courses for writing students overseas.

-Each fall the International Writing Program assembles a community of poets, fiction writers, essayists, playwrights, and journalists for a one-semester residency on campus.
+Each fall the International Writing Program assembles a community of poets, fiction writers, essayists, playwrights, and journalists for a 10-week residency on campus.
 Participants range from emerging talents to writers who are among their countries' leading literary figures and writers of world stature.
-For most of them, their time in the program is their first, or their first extended, stay in the United States.
+For most, their time in the program is their first, or their first extended, stay in the United States.

-At the University they live and interact with each other while working on writing and translation projects and participating in public events.
-Throughout their residency, they present their work in IWP:3191 International Literature Today and IWP:5205 International Translation Workshop and participate as guests in many other courses on campus, including a First-Year Seminar for new University of Iowa undergraduates.
-They also interact with the public through readings, panel discussions, a film series, and other presentations.
+At the University of Iowa, they live and interact with each other while working on writing and translation projects and participating in public events.
+Throughout their residency, they present their work in IWP:3191 International Literature Today and IWP:5205 International Translation Workshop, and participate as guests in many other courses on campus.
+They also meet with the public through readings, panel discussions, a film series, and other presentations.

-Since 1967 more than 1,400 writers from 130 countries have participated in the program.
+Since 1967 over 1,500 writers from over 150 countries have participated in the program.

 International Writing Program participants are supported by the U.S. Department of State, through bilateral agreements with many countries, by grants from cultural institutions and governments abroad, and by private funds.
 The program does not provide grants for writers.

-International students are nominated by embassies in their home countries.
-American students who have completed grade 10, 11, or 12 may apply to the program; they must complete an online application and submit samples of their creative work, a statement of purpose, a letter of recommendation from a teacher familiar with their writing, and a current high school transcript.
+International students are nominated for Peace and the Writing Experience by embassies in their home countries.
+American students may apply directly to IWP for both sessions; candidates must complete an online application, submit samples of their creative work, a statement of purpose, and respond to two writing prompts.
 Contact Between the Lines for more information.

 International Writing Program Courses